dferrell30/entra-phish-resistant-mfa/docs/deployment/01-full-deployment-guide.md

 This guide assumes:

 - You have Global Administrator access
-- A break-glass account is already created and excluded from Conditional Access
+- A break-glass account is created and excluded from Conditional Access
-- You are testing in a non-production or controlled environment
+- You are testing in a controlled or lab environment
-- You understand that misconfiguration may result in administrative lockout
+- Misconfiguration may result in administrative lockout

 ---